-This course is a combination of Health and Home Economics standards.
+This course is Home Economics standards.
 The students will look at aspects of their own lifestyle and wellbeing and that of others in their school and community.

 This course aims to provide students with knowledge and practical skills for Health and Home Economics.
 The content of the course will include both a practical and theoretical component.